opencontainers/tob/CHARTER.md

    a fair coin toss) shall be used to select which member-elect will be part of the four (4) member group.

-s.
+t.
 In order to avoid abuse of No-Confidence Motions, they cannot be announced within two (2) weeks before or after a TOB election nor within ninety (90) days of a previous No-Confidence Motion (even if the previous motion was not successfully passed).